leaderboardsgg/leaderboard-backend/README.md

 ## Setting up Environment

-### Windows

-On Windows, you will need to ensure that the `core.autocrlf` setting in your git config is set to true.
-Most default installations for Git on Windows set this automatically, but it may be worth making sure you have it set.
-You can set this field locally for this project by running the following command:
-`git config core.autocrlf true`
-Or, since this is a great setting for Windows in general, you can set this in your global config:
-`git config --global core.autocrlf true`

 ## Editor/IDE

 There are a couple options available for you to choose, depending on your OS.